Coilm/whiskey_butler/README.md

 > :warning: The script is taking long time to run and is putting some load on the Reddit website, please don't abuse it!

 ## 1. Data Cleaning and Engineering

+Now that the reviews are extracted we need to convert them in something that can be feed in the rest of the model.
+To do so, the text was Lemmatized.
+Two lemmatization methods: WordNet and SpaCy.
+After inspection, SpaCy seemed to perform a better job at lemmatizing the reviews.
+A list of stop words was recursivly generated during Exploratory Data Analysis to remove words that don't add supplementary informations (like very common words from the english language).

+Not that we have the transformed the reviews into lists of lemmatized words, it was necessary to find a numerical value for them.
+The technique chosen was TF-IDF.
+Which basically give a score to the importance of the word in the text.